Automattic/wp-calypso/packages/components/src/product-icon/README.md

 - Add the image path to the `paths` object in the `config.js` file.
 - Add a new entry in the `iconToProductSlugMap` object in the `config.js` file:
   - key should match the image slug that just have been added,
-  - value should be an array of product slugs the image should be displayed for.
+  - value should be an array of product slugs for which the image should be displayed.
-- Document the new icon as an available option for the `slug` prop in this README.
+- Document the new icon as an available option for the `slug` prop in this README and in the `SupportedSlugs` type.
 - Optionally, update the `docs/example.jsx` file to include the new icon.